Support and wellbeing

 Hallam Help is our first line support service.
 Contact the support team, look for answers to common questions and book sessions with specialist advisers.

-On arrival to Sheffield Hallam, you are allocated a named Student Support Adviser (SSA) who will work closely with your Academic Adviser and Employability Adviser to provide a seamless support offer.
-Meet our advisors.
+The Student Support Adviser (SSA) team works closely with the academic advisers and your college employability advisers to provide a seamless support offer.
+Meet our advisers.

 Safety and incident reporting